Sunday, March 29, 2026

-In this Python Exception Handling Tutorial series we'll see how to write user defined exceptions in Python.
+In this Python Exception Handling Tutorial series we'll see how to create user defined exceptions in Python which allow developers to create custom error types tailored to specific scenarios.

-Though Python has many built-in exception covering a lot of error scenarios but sometimes you as a user would want to create your own exception for a specific scenario in order to make error messages more relevant to the context.
+While Python provides a wide range of built‑in exceptions (like ValueError, TypeError, and IndexError), sometimes you as a user would want to create your own exception for a specific scenario in order to make error messages more relevant to the context.
 Such exceptions are called user-defined exceptions or custom exceptions.
+Defining your own exception makes error handling more meaningful and easier to debug.

 User-defined exception in Python

-To create a custom exception in Python you need to create a new exception class.
-That custom exception class should typically be derived from the Exception class (built in Exception class), either directly or indirectly.
+To create a custom exception in Python, you simply define a new class that inherits from the built‑in Exception class (directly or indirectly).

-Since your exception class is a class it can theoretically be defined to do anything any other class can do, but usually user-defined exception classes are kept simple, often only offering a number of attributes that allow information about the error to be extracted by handlers for the exception.
+Since your exception class is a class it can theoretically be defined to do anything any other class can do, but usually user-defined exception classes are kept simple, providing just enough information for handlers to understand the error.

 User-defined exception Python example